secretGeek/today-i-learned-staging/reading_notes/Livio_Why.md

 (Could We model the size of the information gaps at each stage of a game of sudoku, and work out if or when it is maximally satisfying - when are people least likely to lose interest? - and from this develop genetic algorithms that evolve novel games with maximally enjoyable rulesets?
 Again modeling the human brain in some rudimentary way is an obvious need of such systems.
 A definition of fun. )

+> Everywhere there is a source of food there's some form of life that finds it.
+>
-"Everywhere there is a source of food there's some form of life that finds it."
-Told to Feynman by his dad in relation to lice on birds whose excretions caused bacteria to blossom
+> &mdash; Told to Feynman by his dad in relation to lice on birds whose excretions caused bacteria to blossom